JaisPiyush/wyrd-docs/ui-specs/README.md

     #### Property
     - [DatingProfile?](#datingprofile) profile
     - `Map<String, List<String>>?` createDatingProfileFieldErrors: The property contains all the field errors returned by the server when trying to create dating profile.
 You must set it null before new creation request and again set it null after successful creation request.
+    - `Map<int, DatingProfile>` cachedDatingProfiles: These are cached profiles.
+Children ProfileDisplayBloc will use this property.

     #### States
     1. InitializedUserDatingProfileState